What Do SAP CX Consulting Agencies Actually Do?

 What’s the difference between an SAP CX agency and a systems integrator?

-A systems integrator (SI) handles large-scale, multi-product SAP landscapes — S/4HANA, SuccessFactors, Ariba, and CX together.
-An SAP CX agency specialises in the customer experience suite specifically.
-For CX-only projects, a specialised agency typically delivers faster because CX is their core competency, not a side practice.
+A systems integrator handles large-scale, multi-product SAP landscapes: S/4HANA, SuccessFactors, Ariba, and CX together.
+An SAP CX agency specialises in customer experience specifically.
+For CX-only projects, a specialist typically delivers faster because CX is their core competency, not a side practice.

 Should I use the same agency for Sales Cloud and Commerce Cloud?

-It depends on whether they have genuine expertise in both.
-Some agencies are strong in Sales/Service Cloud V2 but weak in Commerce Cloud (or vice versa).
+Depends on whether they genuinely have expertise in both.
+Some agencies are strong in Sales/Service Cloud V2 but weak in Commerce (or the other way around).
 Ask for separate references for each product.
-Using two specialists is better than using one generalist who’s strong in only one area.
+Two specialists may beat one generalist who’s only spot on in one area.

 How do I verify an agency’s SAP partner status?

 Use SAP’s Partner Finder tool.
-Enter the agency name to see their partnership tier (Silver, Gold, Platinum), certified competencies, and specialisations.
-Cross-reference with direct questions about V2 delivery experience — partnership tier doesn’t guarantee product-specific expertise.
+Enter the name, check the tier (Silver, Gold, Platinum), certified competencies, and specialisations.
+Then cross-reference with direct questions about V2 delivery.
+Partnership tier alone doesn’t guarantee product-specific expertise.

 What does a typical SAP CX project timeline look like?

 SAP Sales Cloud V2: 3-6 months.
 Service Cloud V2: 3-5 months.
 Commerce Cloud: 4-9 months.
-Multi-product implementations (e.g., Sales + Service + ERP integration): 6-12 months.
-Average ERP implementation timelines have dropped to 9 months with SaaS adoption (Panorama Consulting, 2025).
+Multi-product implementations (Sales + Service + ERP integration): 6-12 months.
+Average ERP timelines have dropped to 9 months with SaaS adoption (Panorama Consulting, 2025).

 Can I start with a small engagement to test an agency?

-Yes, and you should.
+Yes.
+And I’d strongly recommend it.
 Most agencies offer paid discovery workshops (2-5 days) where the assigned consultant scopes your project.
-This gives you a working relationship test before committing to a full implementation contract.
-If the discovery workshop doesn’t go well, you’ve spent CHF 5,000-15,000 — not CHF 200,000.
+It’s a working relationship test before committing to a full implementation contract.
+If the workshop doesn’t go well, you’ve spent CHF 5,000-15,000 and learned something.
+Not CHF 200,000.

 The Full SAP CX Portfolio